manivaradarajan/aistudio/ai-workflow/upanishad-explorer/website/DESIGN.md

 These are the core architectural decisions that must remain constant to ensure the project remains scalable and maintainable.

 1.  **The Schema is the Contract:** All code will be written to conform to the generic JSON schema.
 To support a new text or change its presentation hierarchy, you modify the **data's structure (JSON)**, not the application code.
-The presence or absence of a `children` array on a node is the primary driver of the UI.

 2.  **The URL is State:** The application is functionally stateless.
 Any view can be perfectly reconstructed just from the URL.
 All navigation actions must result in a URL hash change.

+3.  **Data is Decoupled:**

+    - **Content:** The JSON data for texts contains the content and its structure, but no presentation logic.
+    - **References:** References within the data are semantic (`ref:slug/path`), not presentational (`href="#/slug/path"`).
+This allows the application's routing or behavior to change without requiring data updates.

-3.  **Generic Before Specific:** Functions will continue to be written generically.
-Instead of `loadAnuvaka`, we have `loadAndRenderSection`.
+4.  **Generic Before Specific:** Functions will continue to be written generically.
+Instead of `loadAnuvaka`, we have `renderContentForRoute`.
 Instead of `.mantra-container`, we use `.item-container`.
 This is the key to scalability.

-4.  **Separation of Concerns:** HTML (structure), CSS (style), JavaScript (behavior), and JSON (content) will remain in their own separate files.
-DOM elements are built programmatically in JavaScript for security and maintainability.
+5.  **Separation of Concerns:** HTML (structure), CSS (style), JavaScript (behavior), and JSON (content) will remain in their own separate files.
+The data layer (`library.json`, `data/*.json`) is the single source of truth for all content.

-5.  **User Experience is Paramount:** Features should be implemented with both desktop (study) and mobile (reading) use cases in mind.
+6.  **User Experience is Paramount:** Features should be implemented with both desktop (study) and mobile (reading) use cases in mind.
 Bug fixes, like mobile scrolling issues or race condition flashes, should be prioritized as they directly impact the core reading experience.